The X2 CEW captures various pieces of information about the device – this is referred to as the Trilogy log:

 The Event log tracks events and may help protect a user from claims of excessive force by providing documentation of the time and date for each CEW deployment.
 The Event log also provides agencies with a powerful management tool to track usage patterns and help prevent misuse.
 You do not need to download the X2 CEW to Evidence.com services to obtain the Event log – the simplified Event log can be downloaded directly to your PC using the Evidence Sync (Offline) software.

 The Event log includes the following information for the most recent (approximately) 16,000 entries:

 - Each entry contains the date and time of each event.

 - Entries include Armed, Safe, Trigger, ARC, USB connection, PowerSave mode, firmware updates, time synchronizations, PPM changes, SPPM End of Transmission, agency setting changes, etc.

 - The duration of each Trigger and ARC event.

-- The duration of each Safe event (when the safety switch was moved to the down [SAFE] position and how long the CEW was armed).
+- The duration of each Safe event (when the safety switch was shifted to the down [SAFE] position and how long the CEW was armed).

-- The internal temperature is shown for armed session events except for Trigger and ARC events.
+- The internal temperature is shown for Armed and Safe events.